NOT FOR PUBLICATION IN WEST'S HAWAI‘I REPORTS AND PACIFIC REPORTER

 3. Weidenbachs' opening brief fails to comply with Hawai‘i Rules of Appellate Procedure (HRAP) Rule 28(b)(3) by failing to include record references supporting each statement of fact; HRAP 28(b)(4) by failing to state in the points of error where in the record the error occurred and a quotation of the finding or conclusion urged as error; and HRAP 28(b)(7) by presenting argument not contained in Weidenbachs' contentions on points of error presented.
 Weidenbachs' counsel on the opening brief are warned that future noncompliance with HRAP Rule 28 may result in sanctions against them.

-founded upon any contract, obligation, or liability made pursuant to chapter 577A shall be governed by
+contract, obligation, or liability made pursuant to chapter 577A shall

 chapter 577A;